Things To Do Before You Leave Your Job

 6. Save work samples.
 Transfer some non-proprietary examples of your work and documents that will be helpful in future jobs to your home computer or personal email.
 Make sure you have contact information for the colleagues you want to stay in touch with.
 Some organizations will escort you to your office to box up personal items and will cut off your computer access when you tell them you're leaving, so be sure to gather this information before you submit your resignation.

 7. Remember to be humble.
 Resist the temptation to celebrate your good fortune of landing a new job too enthusiastically with co-workers.
-You will only alienate your soon-to-be former colleagues.
+You will only alienate your soon-to-be former boss and colleagues.

 8. Say thank you.
 Take the time to thank everyone who has helped you to be productive in your role.
 Your generosity and modesty will be remembered.
 Single people out and express your gratitude for their support at any going-away parties.
 Take the time to send a goodbye email to the people you've worked with.